 The People’s Budget

-Fight For NYCHA is recommending on raising income taxes on corporations and on the wealthy.
+Fight For NYCHA recommends raising income taxes on corporations and on the wealthy.
 One proposal would eliminate some tax abatements for the Top 10% of income earners.
 Despite raising revenue, none of these proposals are punitive.
 In fact, these proposals are reasonable.
 And some of these ideas are legislation-ready.

 The People’s Budget for Housing, Justice, and Dignity

 The People’s Budget was first adopted in a Town Hall meeting on Sept.
-18. An update was adopted on at a Town Hall meeting on Feb.
-5.
+18, 2019.

-The People’s Budget was drafted in consultation with public housing tenants, and it was adopted at a town hall attended by NYCHA tenants.
-The People’s Budget is a package of ideas for legislation that will raise taxes on the rich and reallocate funds from gentrification development plans to fully-fund public housing and forge new Government policy based on justice and dignity.
+The People’s Budget was originally drafted in consultation with public housing tenants, and it was adopted at a town hall attended by NYCHA tenants on Sept.
+18, 2019.
+The People’s Budget is a package of ideas for legislation that will raise taxes on corporations and on the rich and reallocate funds from gentrification development plans to fully-fund public housing and forge new Government policy based on justice and dignity.